-We see that the risk of failure increases dramatically when an insurance agent has less than three years’ experience in the business.
+We have seen that the risk of failure increases dramatically when an insurance agent has less than three years’ experience in the business.
 Insurance is complex.
 And even at the relatively simple end of the business, represented by personal insurance (as compared to middle-market commercial lines), it takes time to learn how these contracts work.
 It takes time to understand how to manage a book of business.
 It takes time to learn the best processes for handling client claims, and so on.
-Three years, in our experience, is a minimum level of experience it takes to successfully get started.
+Three years, in our experience, is a minimum level of experience.
 If you haven't been in the business for at least three years, I would suggest strongly that you put off the launch of your business until you have more experience.

 The cycles of the business are very different.
 For example, the way prospecting and proposals work as a part of the sales process for commercial lines is different.
 If you don't have that experience, you can certainly build it over time.
 However, it’s important not to create your agency with the expectation that you're going to sell a lot of commercial insurance until you build that experience.

 At One Agents Alliance, we recognized early that this was the number-one thing that prevents successful insurance agents from becoming successful insurance agency owners.
-We have developed a number of programs to coach our member agents on operations and best business practices to help them become successful.
-Wherever you get the education, training, and experience operating a business, you're going to need it.
+To help them over this hurdle, we have developed many programs to coach our member agents on operations and best business practices to help them become successful.
+Get the education, training, and experience for operating a business anywhere you can - you're going to need it.

 Asking yourself how good you are as a businessperson isn't something that should stop you from starting your agency.
 But it should be something you think carefully about.
 The insurance commissions you earn as a great salesperson can expand into the profits of a great business.

 Ambition and Drive Matter